greenmindPDX/sinatra-template/README.md

 ## Sinatra Store ##
-The goal of this project is to create a simple Sinatra app that can run under Docker with JRuby
+The goal of this project is to create a simple Sinatra app that can run under Docker with JRuby.
+The app connects to PostGres with activerecord-jdbc-adapter.

 It is be a proof-of-concept for using Sinatra to create lightweight Ruby microservices.
 Using JRuby to fit into the HSQ infrastructure.